MatthewBlam/Dexcom-4-Desktop/README.md

 ### Setup

+Open the CLI of your choice and enter following...

 1. Make sure Python and Node.js are installed
    ```shell
    python -V  # may need to use 'python3' keyword